 It’s a happy mechanical Italian disco song with a dark undertone.
 The tone of the piece reminds me of this quote from great the media theorist Jean Baudrillard:

-"My thoughts are in perfect array / my life runs smooth like a highway / billboards show me the way"
+"My thoughts are in perfect array / my life runs smooth like a highway / billboards show me the way"and

 Or is this a cultural critique of alienation?